unparalloser/bfpile/README.md

+# bfpile

-# Compile, transpile and interpret Brainfuck with bfpile!
+Compile, transpile and interpret Brainfuck with bfpile!

 This project was created by [Tanya Nevskaya](https://github.com/unparalloser) with the guidance and help of [Yana Timoshenko](https://github.com/abelianring) <3

-All Brainfuck commands are optimized in bfpile, meaning if the same Brainfuck command is repeated more than once, only one instruction will be passed to an apropriate emitter.
+bfpile also implements [peephole optimizations](https://en.wikipedia.org/wiki/Peephole_optimization) that turn consecutive Brainfuck commands into one CPU instruction!

 ## How to build